August Faculty Workshops

 Every year before the beginning of the semester, the Center for Teaching, Research and Learning, in collaboration with the University Library, hosts the August Faculty Workshops (formerly Teaching, Research & Technology Workshops), demonstrating new and innovative approaches to classroom teaching and research.

-Recent events on- and off-campus have reminded us of the vital importance of developing curricula and pedagogy that recognize and sustain the ways of knowing and the lived experiences of students from communities marginalized by systemic inequalities.
+Recent events on- and off-campus have reminded us of the vital importance of developing curricula and pedagogy that recognize and sustain the ways of knowing; which also embraces the lived experiences of students from communities marginalized by systemic inequalities.
+This is the primary objective of Faculty Learning Communities and the perspective it seeks to create.